CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 </html>
 ```

 Notice that we are loading several files within this page.
-These include a css and js file from Mapbox, and our own css and js files.
+These include a css and javascript file from Mapbox, and our own css and javascript files.
 The reason `map.js` is loaded within the body and not the head is that it must be loaded _after_ the `map` and `info` elements have been created.

 Your `style.css` file should look like this: